cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLSHOPT_SHARE.md

 Added in 7.61.0.

-Note that when you use the multi interface, all easy handles added to the same multi handle share the PSL cache by default without using this option.
+Note that when you use the multi interface, all easy handles added to the same multi handle shares PSL cache by default without using this option.

 ## CURL_LOCK_DATA_HSTS